-- They place ads on all free sites, so you have to go to a paid plan (starting from $36 per year) to delete them.
+- They place ads on all free sites, so you have to go to a paid plan to delete them.

-- To delete powered by WordPress.com you have to go to the Business plan ($299/year).
+- To delete powered by WordPress.com, you have to go to the Business plan.

 - No possibility of adding your own ads.

 - There is no way to add your own plugins (allowed in a paid plan).

-- You can not install your own themes (Premium plan users $99/year have access to Premium templates).
+- You can not install your own themes (allowed in a paid plan).

-- You cannot use such tools as Google Analytics (it is only possible for users of the Business plan $299/year).
+- You cannot use such tools as Google Analytics (allowed in a paid plan).

 - Building any membership sites with WordPress.com is forbidden.

-- Creating your online store is possible only in the E-commerce plan (for over USD 500 a year).
+- Creating your online store is possible only in the E-commerce paid plan.

-- SEO tools are not available in the free plan (only in the Business plan for $299/year).
+- SEO tools are not available in the free plan (allowed in a paid plan).